 It is important to understand the different terms used in the context of pressure:

-Operating pressure (OP): The OP is the gauge pressure which prevails inside equipment and piping during any intended operation.
+Operating pressure (OP): The OP is the gauge pressure that prevails inside equipment and piping during any intended operation.
 The OP is determined by the process engineer.

 Maximum operating pressure (MOP): The MOP is typically